readium/readium-js/README.md

 # Future development priorities

 This is a very early version of this library and there are currently no guarantees about what will change.
-The library will evolve as I develop a better understanding of CFI use cases.
+The library will evolve as I develop a better understanding of CFI use cases and how it might be integrated into readium systems (starting with Readium!).

 The following are the development priorities (in order), going forward:

-* Add support for asynchronous resource retrieval.
+* Add methods for CFI generation for simple cases.
-* Add CFI ID and text assertions.
+* Add text assertion functionality.
-* Add escape characters to the grammar.
-* Support the Georgia sample in Readium; it contains a CFI-based table of contents.
+* Add utility methods to the library API (a method to indicate if a string is a valid CFI, maybe some methods that provide information about the CFI etc.
 * Add the CFI text-range terminus.
 * Add iframe indirection.
 * Add additional terminus types.